OldPlanets/BlueFiGate/README.md

 # BlueFiGate - WattCycle Battery BMS Bridge

-A small WiFi-to-Bluetooth bridge for WattCycle Smart Batteries that provides web-based monitoring and secures your battery against unauthorized access.
+A small Bluetooth-to-WiFi bridge for WattCycle Smart Batteries that provides web-based monitoring and secures your battery against unauthorized access.

 ## Overview